kristianmandrup/html5-utils-rails/README.md

 Cheers to all :)

+## Community support

+Please let me know if any of the gem packages have errors, need updates or you know of essential polyfills that are missing for better HTML5 support.

+I recommend you to try out the packages individually, since most often you wont need all the packages in a given project.

+## Dev vs Production

+This package is mainly meant as a quick way to get started (in dev/test mode), but should (likely) not be used in production.
+Keep your gem footprint down!

 ## Contributing to html5-utils-rails

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.